lewis617/render-react-components/README.md

 [查看中文版](https://github.com/lewis617/render-react-components/blob/master/README_zh-cn.md)

-render-react-components is a cli tool to recursilvly search all the react components in your project(only in src derectory) and create files to render them isolatedly.
+render-react-components is a cli tool to recursilvly search all the react components in your project(only in src directory) and create files to render them isolatedly.

 ![](https://img.alicdn.com/tfs/TB1VPzQnHGYBuNjy0FoXXciBFXa-894-444.gif)